 5. Neipi Beach, Yilan County

-It’s free to visit Neipi Beach, and it is opened all year round.
+It’s free to visit Neipi Beach, and it is open all year round.
 There are a few restaurants and cafes on the north end between Neipi Beach.

 The drive from Taipei to Neipi Beach takes about 1 hour and 15 minutes via Xueshan Tunnel.
 Taking the train or long-distance buses will take almost 2 hours.